 One of the reasons why many anglers seek these fish and enjoy snook fishing is because they are difficult to catch.
 They are a challenge to even the most experienced angler.
 Most people are immediately hooked at their first strike.
 These fish give you line stripping explosive runs and acrobatical jumps.
 The snook (also known as the “linsider”) is also one of the best tablefare.

 We catch these insiders in shallow water around mangrove trees, docks and the mouths of creeks on our Florida snook fishing charters.
 They can be caught year round, but the best time is February through November.

 The snook will eat artificial baits such as top water plugs, crank baits and jigs, but the bait of choice is always live greenbacks.
-You can also catch them on fly rod.
+For those who enjoy the ultimate artificial challenge, uou can also catch them on fly rod.

 Information on Snook

 Biologist list a dozen snook species worldwide but the most common snook would be centropomus undecimalis is the most abundant and most popular for anglers.
 The world IGFA record for common snook was caught out of Prismina River on the East coast of Costa Rica weighing 53 pound, 10 ounces and was 54 inches long.
 The all tackle world record weighed 57 pounds, 12 ounces caught from Rio Naranjo on the Pacific Coast of Costa Rica.
 This record snook is a black snook, which are larger but are more difficult to catch.